Read more about our history, who we are and how you can join the team

 - Bucksmore London Advanced Studies Program (LASP) Tutor Job Description 2020

 - Bucksmore Advanced Studies Program (ASP) Tutor Job Description 2020

 Tutors on our Advanced Studies Program and other specialist programmes teach specific subjects to students from across the world.
 All our Tutors need to have experience of tutoring, Higher education in the relevant subject area and enthusiasm to teach motivated and bright young adults.

 Our larger Bucksmore Centres require admin and welfare staff to assist the centre management teams.
 The Registrar role is there to support the Centre Manager on Transfer days working on schedules and rooming along with other welfare duties.

-Our city centre locations often require staff to assist at a night time in order to look after student welfare.
-In support of the centre manager this role ensures teh health and safety of all those on site.
+Our city-centre locations often require staff to assist at a night time to look after student welfare.
+In support of the centre manager, this role ensures the health and safety of all those on-site.

 Residential Media Counsellor

 The Residential Media Counsellor plays an essential part in in the delivery of external communications for our summer schools, with a particular focus on social media, blog posts and photography.
-Based either near Brighton or Oxford the role involves promoting our courses and keeping both students and parents updated about what is going on.
-This role involves living on site and is a great opportunity to help showcase the great courses we have in the summer.
+Based either near Brighton or Oxford, the role involves promoting our courses and keeping both students and parents updated about what is going on.
+This role involves living on-site and is an excellent opportunity to help showcase the great courses we have in the summer.